sehumah/Simple-Twitter/README.md

 Describe any challenges encountered while building the app.
 1. The 15 API calls per every 15 minutes created a little challenge as I often updated things in the layout xml files and had to keep running to see the changes I made.
 At some point, nothing was showing on my timeline and looking at the log messages, I noticed the onFailure method returned an error status code 429, which meant I was sending in too many requests.
+2. The infinite pagination was quite tricky to implement.
+It's what I spent the most time on before getting it to work.
 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing